-Responsible Care is the chemical industry’s unique global initiative that drives continuous improvement in health, safety and environmental (HSE) performance, together with open and transparent communication with stakeholders.
+Responsible Care is the chemical industry’s global initiative to drive continuous improvement and achieve excellence in environmental, health, safety and security performance.

-Responsible Care embraces the development and application of sustainable chemistry, helping our industry contribute to sustainable development while allowing us to meet the world’s growing need for essential chemicals and the products those chemicals make possible.
+Responsible Care embraces the development and application of sustainable chemistry, helping our industry contribute to sustainable development while meeting the world’s growing need for essential chemicals and the products those chemicals make possible.

-Responsible Care has fostered the development of the ICCA Global Product Strategy (GPS) which seeks to improve the industry’s management of chemicals including the communication of chemical risks throughout the supply chain.
-Through Responsible Care, the chemical industry is reporting and tracking its progress on critical elements of product stewardship and is making further improvements to its current processes.
+Responsible Care also has fostered the development of the ICCA Global Product Strategy (GPS), which seeks to improve industry’s management of chemicals and communicate information about chemical risks throughout the supply chain.
+Through Responsible Care, the chemical industry is tracking and reporting its progress on critical elements of product stewardship and making further improvements to its current processes.

-At national level, member associations are responsible for the detailed implementation of Responsible Care in their countries.
-Individual countries’ programs are at different stages of development with different emphases, and are monitored and coordinated by our ICCA Responsible Care Leadership Group.
+At the national level, member associations are responsible for implementing Responsible Care in their countries.
+Individual national programs are at different stages of development with different emphases, and are monitored and coordinated by the ICCA Responsible Care Leadership Group.

-We are committed to the implementation of Responsible Care as broadly as possible within the chemical and allied industries.
-The network continues to expand to new regions, countries and companies, fostering capacity building, the sharing of health, safety and environmental information and employing an increasingly rigorous system of checklists, performance indicators and verification procedures.
+The Responsible Care network continues to expand to new regions, countries and companies, fostering capacity building, sharing of environmental, health, safety and security information and employing an increasingly rigorous system of checklists, performance indicators and verification procedures.